-Home > Blog Posts > Calculate Loan Interest: How to Calculate Interest on a Loan
+Home > Car Loans > How to Calculate Interest on a Loan

 How to Calculate Interest on a Loan

 It’s not uncommon for Aussies to seek the financial aid of a bank or financier to loan them some money to afford big purchases.
 These big purchases are often typically assets like cars, houses or a combination of both such as a motorhome.
 These items are usually expensive to purchase, so instead of having for years, most people would rather take out a loan.
 When you borrow money from a financier, the lender charges interest on the use of the funds for a particular time, and when you finally pay up, you have to include both the principal and the interest.

 The term interest rate is a recurring variable when it comes to a loan because it is an incremental part of determining how much you will eventually have to pay back.
 It’s essential to learn how to calculate loan interest because it informs your decision when selecting an option.
 So that’s what we’re going to tackle today.

 What is interest?